-So if you’re really serious about taking macOS security seriously – or you simply have a few Apples in your organisation that don’t want to be left out – this is your solution to protect all your endpoints before the threats get out of control.
+So if you’re really serious about taking macOS security seriously – or you simply have a few Apples in your organization that don’t want to be left out – this is your solution to protect all your endpoints before Macs become even more of a target.

 Admin By Request offers a free plan for up to 25 endpoints to help you make the move towards a more secure and managed macOS environment – give it a go here and get ahead of the next Mac attack.